parisoftroy/parisoftroy/README.md

 <sub>art by puyoupuyou</sub>

 <sub>Also just to make things clear, do NOT interact with me if you shipp briseis x achilles/patroclus or agamemnon.
-Thank you.</sub>
+I will hide you if you do.</sub>

 </div>